Ta-ra-ra Boom-de-ay: Background

 The song's authorship was disputed for some years.
-It was popularized by Toronto born Canadian songwriter and publicist Henry J. Sayers, the manager of Rich and Harris, a producer of the George Thatcher Minstrels who was the first to publish the song.
+It was popularized by Toronto-born Canadian songwriter and publicist Henry J. Sayers, the manager of Rich and Harris, a producer of the George Thatcher Minstrels who was the first to publish the song.
 Sayers used the song in the troupe's 1891 production Tuxedo, a minstrel farce variety show, in which "Ta-ra-ra Boom-de-ay" was sung by Mamie Gilroy.
-Sayers later said that he had not written the song, but heard it performed in the 1880s by a black singer, Mama Lou, in a well-known St. Louis nightclub/brothel run by "Babe" Connors.
+Sayers later said that he had not written the song, but heard it performed about 1890 by a black singer, Mama Lou, in a well-known St. Louis nightclub/brothel run by "Babe" Connors.
 Another American singer, Flora Moore, said that she had sung the song in the early 1880s.

 Performances and versions

 Stephen Cooney, Lottie Collins' husband, heard the song in Tuxedo and purchased rights from Sayers for Collins to perform the song in England.
 Collins created a dance routine around it.
 With new words by Richard Morton and a new arrangement by Angelo A. Asher, she first sang it at the Tivoli Music Hall on The Strand in London in December 1891 to an enthusiastic reception.
 It became her signature tune.
 Within weeks, she included it in a pantomime production of Dick Whittington and performed it to great acclaim in the 1892 adaptation of Edmond Audran's opérette, Miss Helyett.
 According to reviews at the time, Collins delivered the suggestive verses with deceptive demureness, before launching into the lusty refrain and her celebrated "kick dance", a kind of cancan.
 One reviewer noted that "she turns, twists, contorts, revolutionizes, and disports her lithe and muscular figure into a hundred different poses, all bizarre".

 The song was performed in France under the title "Tha-ma-ra-boum-di-hé", first by Mlle.
 Duclerc at Aux Ambassadeurs in 1891.
 The following year it was a major hit for Polaire at the Folies Bergère.
 In 1892 The New York Times reported that a French version of the song had appeared under the title "Boom-allez".
 By 1893, John Philip Sousa's band featured the song as a concert arrangement for the Columbia Exposition in Chicago.
-The song spread through Europe "from Dublin to Dubrovnik" and according to a 1993 article in Lloyd's News Weekly was a hit as far away as the English colony in the Pitcairn Islands.
+The song spread through Europe "from Dublin to Dubrovnik" and according to a 1993 article in Lloyd's News Weekly was a hit as far away as the British colony in the Pitcairn Islands.
 By 1900, it was featured in the music halls of England by singers such as Marie Lloyd.

 Various editions of the music credited its authorship to various persons, including Alfred Moor-King, Paul Stanley, and Angelo A. Asher.
 Some claimed that the song was originally used at American religious revival meetings.
 Richard Morton, who wrote the version of the lyric used in Lottie Collins' performances, said its origin was "Eastern".